SherbyRobotics/racecar/doc/README.md

 # Charging the Traxxas battery

 * For the Traxxas battery, use the charger coming with the Kit (it may differ from the figure below depending on the version).
 Make sure the switch of the motor drive is on left ("Charge").
 Connect the wires like in the figure below. **To avoid a short circuit, make sure to connect the "banana" plugs first in the charger before plugging the other end to the power board (do the reverse when removing the wires after charging!)**.
-On the charger, make sure the battery type is set to NiMH and the maximum current limit is 2A.
+On the charger, make sure to choose **"NiMH Charge"** and the maximum current limit is 2A.
 Hold « Start » to start charging.
 When the battery is charged, the charger should stop by itself with a sound.
 Stop charging manually if it has been charging for more than 2 hours.
 Normally, the charger is set to cutoff after 2 hours of charging.

     ![traxxas_battery](Branchements_du_chargeur(Pi5).jpg)